 See the about page for more details.

 Who is WSL for?

-This is primarily a tool for developers -- especially web developers and those who work on or with open source projects.
-This allows those who want/need to use Bash, common Linux tools (
+This is primarily a tool for developers, especially web developers, those working on open source projects, or deploying to Linux server environments.
+WSL is for anyone who likes using Bash, common Linux tools (

 What can I do with WSL?

-WSL provides an application called Bash.exe that, when started, opens a Windows console running the Bash shell.
+WSL enables you to run Linux in a Bash shell with your choice of distribution (Ubuntu, Debian, OpenSUSE, Kali, Alpine, etc).
 Using Bash, you can run command-line Linux tools and apps.
 For example, type

 lsb_release -a and hit enter; you’ll see details of the Linux distro currently running: